sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 ### A detour

-Before we move on to our prediction convolutions, we must first understand what it is we are predicting.
+Before we move on to the prediction convolutions, we must first understand what it is we are predicting.
 Sure, it's objects and their positions, _but in what form?_

 It is here that we must learn about _priors_ and the crucial role they play in the SSD.